The world of retail has changed.

-With this is mind, it’s well worth choosing a POS system that can handle both the in-store experience and the eCommerce side of the business.
-Square is a good example of a point of sale system built with this in mind.
-You have the option of building an eCommerce store within the solution, or using integrations to link up with your existing web presence.
+With this in mind, it’s well worth choosing a POS system that can handle both the in-store experience and the eCommerce side of the business.
+Square is a good example of a point-of-sale system built with this in mind.
+You have the option of building an eCommerce store within the solution or using integrations to link up with your existing web presence.

 Having your systems all within one solution (or well-integrated) helps you ensure you don’t offer an inconsistent experience.
 For example, you need to ensure customers can easily access the same products regardless of how they decide to shop at any given time.

 A big part of offering a seamless customer journey is providing accurate and up-to-date stock availability.
 Customers who can easily see that their nearest store has what they want may well decide to make the trip (and hopefully buy other things during that visit).

 A good example of this done well is the UK retailer, Argos.
 By basing all their availability checks on the customer’s location, they offer a whole range of options – from same-day deliveries to “click and collect” services.